 Having an opioid addiction can present many serious consequences.
 Opioid overdose deaths are on the rise, making receiving proper opioid addiction treatment more vital than ever.
 While the disease of addiction has no cure, it can be successfully treated and brought to a manageable level through undergoing opioid addiction treatment.

 Are you concerned that you or a loved one may be struggling with opioid addiction?
 Identifying opioid addiction symptoms quickly can be the difference between life and death.
 Opioid addiction tends to progress to dangerous levels fairly quickly in comparison to other drugs, making this form of addiction even deadlier.

 What’s worse is that many people cannot recognize opioid addiction symptoms until it’s too late.
-Time is of the essence when dealing with an opioid addiction, so understanding and spotting the signs early on is crucial.
-Many addicts are dying at an accelerated rate due to the presence of Fentanyl (a highly potent opioid analog) in batches of heroin.
+Time is of the essence when dealing with opioid addiction, so understanding and spotting the signs early on is crucial.
+Many people with addiction are dying at an accelerated rate due to the presence of Fentanyl (a highly potent opioid analog) in batches of heroin.

 Fentanyl is more than 100 times more potent than heroin in some cases.
-This leaves addicts at risk for inadvertently overdosing from mistaking the Fentanyl for heroin.
+This leaves the addicted person at risk for inadvertently overdosing from mistaking the Fentanyl for heroin.
 Since they believe they understand their tolerance for heroin, they mistakenly take too much of Fentanyl and subsequently overdose.

 Luckily, there are several opioid addiction symptoms that will present themselves to help you spot an opioid addiction in yourself or your loved one before it’s too late.
-These symptoms of an opioid addiction are variable in the sense that you or your loved one may have all of the following symptoms or only a few.
+These symptoms of opioid addiction are variable in the sense that you or your loved one may have all of the following symptoms or only a few.